Secret Service deleted texts from Jan 5 and 6 2021 after watchdog request: report

 According to the letter, from DHS Inspector General Joseph Cuffari, the Department of Homeland Security told investigators it couldn’t turn over records directly to the IG’s office until they were reviewed by DHS attorneys, causing “weeks-long delays” and “confusion over whether all records had been produced."

-The Independent is reaching out to the Secret Service for comment.
+The Independent has reached out to the Secret Service for comment.

+The Inspector General’s Office has declined to comment on the nature of its ongoing communications with agencies and Congress.

-The highly trained corps of agents protecting the president has been center stage during the January 6 hearings.
+The highly trained corps of agents protecting the president and senior officials played a central role in the events of January 6, one that has been scrutinised throughout hearings this summer and beyond.

 Cassidy Hutchinson, a former White House aide, testified before Congress that an “irate” Donald Trump tried to grab the wheel of the presidential limo and lunged at an agent in fury when he was told he couldn’t make a last-minute visit to the Capitol on January 6 as part of his pressure campaign against congressional vote-counters.
+(Mr Trump has denied this.)

+Meanwhile, at the Capitol itself, Secret Service agents attempted to move vice-president Mike Pence to a secure location once pro-Trump rioters breached the building, which would’ve rendered him unable to certify the 2020 election results.

+“I’m not getting in the car,” Mr Pence reportedly said, according to I Alone Can Fix It: Donald J. Trump’s Catastrophic Final Year, a book from Washington Post reporters Philip Rucker and Carol Leonnig.
+“If I get in that vehicle, you guys are taking off.”

 This is a breaking news story and will be updated with new information.